 Appointments now required for in-person visits.
 Additionally, registration renewals need to be completed out of office.
 Options include online, by mail or drop box, or at a self-service kiosk.
 Read about these changes (including benefits, and FAQs).
 Información en español.

-Buying & Selling a Vehicle
+Buying and Selling a Vehicle

 Buyer's Checklist - Purchase from a Private Party: